 The guy I get to do life with!
 He’s a keeper!

 There you have it….
-6 budget stretching tips for your Disney Cruise Line vacation!
+6 tips for planning a Disney cruise on a budget!
 Use them to maximize your time on board, save money and get a one-of-a-kind souvenir.
 Beyond stretching the budget, I hope they help you have the most magical Disney Cruise vacation ever!
-Bon voyage!